 Proteopedia (e.g. DNA ligase): The Proteopedia Wiki is an encyclopedia of macromolecules that allows easy interaction with 3D models.
 The scene-authoring tool allows users to create interactive scenes without having to download a modeling program or learn a new script.

-Visit our BioMolViz page where we are curating Framework theme examples from Proteopedia entries.
+Visit the BioMolViz Proteopedia page where we are curating Framework theme examples from Proteopedia entries.

 Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank (PDB) Molecule of the Month (e.g. ATP synthase): “The RCSB PDB Molecule of the Month by David S. Goodsell (RCSB PDB-Rutgers and The Scripps Research Institute) presents short accounts on selected molecules from the Protein Data Bank.
 Each installment includes an introduction to the structure and function of the molecule, a discussion of the relevance of the molecule to human health and welfare, and suggestions for how visitors might view these structures and access further details.”